 Table Of Contents

-The United States is firmly within the grip of an addiction epidemic.
+The United States is firmly within the grip of an opiate addiction epidemic.
 Millions of citizens are addicted or at risk of becoming addicted to an opiate and opioid pain medications, and these drugs are killing thousands of people every year.

 Not only are these drugs readily available and highly addictive, but they also cause painful and uncomfortable withdrawal symptoms.
 This is one of the reasons so many addicts struggle to kick their addictions and attain sobriety.